 - Personal exemption = $3,650

 Your deductions are more than your income, so you may have an NOL.
-To find out, go to Form 1045 and take out certain items:
+To find out, go to Form 1045, Application for Tentative Refund and take out certain items:

 - Non-business net short-term capital loss on sale of stock = $1,500